 As you go, it's exciting to travel over creeks and river crossings and discover spots that look as if you were the first to find them.
 When you call into any one of the country pubs, a good old yarn with someone you've never met before will probably result in having a laugh, and parting as old friends.
-And you'll think about that great steak, washed down with a cold ale or two, for ages afterwards, each time reminding you it's the simple pleasures that make life grand - while you're at it, check out the phone number for Golden Park Retreat (in Goovigen) as this really is a gem.
-You have to call, but an organised visit could see you scoffing on some damper and sipping billy tea (Maree and Robert will see to that).
+And you'll think about that great steak, washed down with a cold ale or two, for ages afterwards, each time reminding you it's the simple pleasures that make life grand.